Here's what you need to know about the health care bill

 The MacArthur amendment brought conservative members and activist groups back on board, but scared off some other Republicans who worried the changes left vulnerable constituents without important protections.

 To bring them back, Rep. Fred Upton (R-MI) negotiated another amendment that provides $8 billion over five years to help fund high-risk pools in states that opt out of existing protections on pre-existing conditions.
-This would go on top of $130 billion in temporary funding over 10 years designed to help states stabilize their insurance markets.
+This is in addition to $130 billion in temporary funding over 10 years designed to help states stabilize their insurance markets.

 But health policy experts say the money falls far short of what would be needed to provide affordable insurance to people who can't obtain it otherwise.